Gatha Vaibhava

-Gatha Vaibhava is a 2025 Indian Kannada-language fantasy-period romantic drama film written, directed and co-produced by Suni.
-It stars SS Dushyanth, in his debut, and Ashika Ranganath in the lead roles.

-Produced by Deepak Thimmappa under Servegara Silver Screens and Suni's Suni Cinemas, the film was released on 14 November 2025 in Kannada and Telugu languages.
+Gatha Vaibhava is a 2025 Indian Kannada fantasy-period romantic drama film written, directed and co-produced by Suni.
+It stars debutant SS Dushyanth and Ashika Ranganath, both in four roles.
+Produced by Deepak Thimmappa under Servegara Silver Screens and Suni's Suni Cinemas, the film was released on 14 November 2025 with Telugu dubbed version on 1 January 2026.
 Judah Sandhy composed the music while William David served as the cinematographer.

 The film was officially announced and its Principal photography began in 2021.
 The team shot for over 100 days, including a schedule in Portugal where they filmed on an exact replica of Christopher Columbus' flagship, the Santa Maria de Colombo.

-The film spans three distinct eras — contemporary, historical, and mythological — exploring the theme of reincarnation.
+The film spans takes place in distinct eras — contemporary, historical, and mythological — exploring the theme of reincarnation.
 The narrative follows the lead characters who meet in the present day and uncover memories of their past lives.
 One incarnation is set during the mythological episode of Samudra Manthana from the Vishnu Purana, another during the Portuguese explorations of India led by Vasco da Gama, and the third in the early 20th century.